 The WEA Cents for Kids fund recognizes that some of our students need additional help before the can be ready to learn.
 The fund is used to provide grants to our members so that they may assist students to be better prepared to learn.

-District 50 educators know that while the Colorado economy may be booming, the children we serve often come from families who struggle to make ends meet.
+Westminster Public Schools educators know that while the Colorado economy may be booming, the children we serve often come from families who struggle to make ends meet.
 Cents for Kid recognizes that some of our students need additional help before the can be ready to learn.
 WEA members understand all too well the gap between what the District, social services, and other charitable agencies provide and what student often need.
 WEA also recognizes that our educators are in the best position to understand these special unmet needs of the students they serve.
 The Cents for Kids program is a response to these needs.

-Funds used to help students with necessary clothing, school Supplies, and/or medical assistance.
+Funds used to help students with necessary clothing, school supplies, and/or medical assistance.